fommil/fpmortals/manuscript/complete.md

   result: OptionT[Future, Int] = OptionT(Future(<not completed>))
 ~~~~~~~~

-It is messy again, but it's better than writing nested `flatMap` and
+It is messy again, but it is better than writing nested `flatMap` and
 `map` by hand.
 We can clean it up with a DSL that handles all the
 required conversions into `OptionT[Future, _]`